Tiziad/email-templates/README.md

 ---

 ## 🚀 How to Use
-1. Clone or download the repository:
+1. Clone or download the repository